 Counterfeiting has become a serious problem for manufacturers.
 However, common anti-counterfeiting solutions such as scratch-off stickers and hologram labels have obvious drawbacks.
 Scratch-off stickers are simple but not user-friendly.
 Hologram labels are straightforward to use, but expensive.
 Using regular QR codes is cheap, but they are easy to copy.
 With that in mind, Bosch Research in Shanghai initialized research on a more secure and user-friendly anti-counterfeiting solution that utilizes AIoT and computer vision.
 We named the project Secure Product Fingerprint.

 What is Secure Product Fingerprint?

-The is a patented solution developed by Bosch in China.
+The Secure Product Fingerprint is a patented solution developed by Bosch in China.
 Its primary function is to ensure product authenticity.
 Based on computer vision and AI technologies, it takes a “fingerprint” of a product and stores it in the cloud.
 This unique “fingerprint” is either an assigned QR code enhanced with micro-features (“Artificial Fingerprint”) or a snapshot of one particular area of a product’s surface (“Natural Fingerprint”).

 Using a smartphone, customers can then scan the QR code label or the designated area of the product itself and verify the product’s authenticity by comparing it to the sample stored in the cloud.
 This can be done using a dedicated app, WeChat or a standard QR code scanner.